shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “No, but it can—”

 “Then who cares?
-You two have fun with it, but only after getting your jobs done.”
+You two have fun with it, but only after getting your jobs done.
+Are we clear?”

 “What’s going on?”
 Wryonin dropped down from a tree.

-“Nothing, go away.”
+“Nothing, Wryonin, go away.”

 “I heard shouting.
 I thought you were in trouble.”